 And the studio is very close to Hugo Broich who was at 116-118 Spring (aka Grand) Avenue, Milwaukee, WI.
 All three were active between 1890-1900.

-Only one photographer of the cabinet card era with the name Thoms was found.
+Only one photographer of the cabinet card era with the name Thoms has been found.
 It was David Thoms of Milwaukee.
 WI.

 Milwaukee, WI, and Grand Rapids, MI, are not far apart.
 In modern times only about four hours separates them.

 Several listings in the Grand Rapids city directory were found for Thoms spanning 1887 to 1895.
 Then he appears in the Milwaukee directory for four years in a row 1896 to 1899 as photographer at 319 Third Street.